mchwalinska/4EU-Protist-diversity-course-2024/README.md

 #### 5. Primer trimming

-To cut primers you will use [Cutadapt](https://cutadapt.readthedocs.io/en/stable/) plugin.
+To cut primers you will use the [Cutadapt](https://cutadapt.readthedocs.io/en/stable/) plugin.

 ```
 qiime cutadapt trim-paired --i-demultiplexed-sequences ./demultiplexed-seqs.qza --p-cores 4 --p-front-f CCAGCASCYGCGGTAATTCC --p-front-r ACTTTCGTTCTTGATYRA --o-trimmed-sequences trimmed_demux.qza
 ```

-#### 6. Visualisation of trimming data quality
+#### 6. Visualisation of trimmed data quality

-In this step you will create QIIME 2 artifact `.qzv` which allows data visualisation.
+In this step, you will create QIIME 2 artifact .qzv which allows data visualisation.

 ```
 qiime demux summarize --i-data trimmed_demux.qza --o-visualization trimmed_demux.qzv
 ```

-Download `trimmed_demux.qzv` on you computer and upload the file on the [QIIME2View](https://view.qiime2.org) website.
+Download `trimmed_demux.qzv` on your computer and upload the file on the [QIIME2View](https://view.qiime2.org) website.
 ***Investigate both tabs***.

 #### 7. Quality filtering, denoising, merging and chimera removal

-You will use [DADA2](https://benjjneb.github.io/dada2/) software to create Amplicon Sequence Variants (ASVs).
+You will use the [DADA2](https://benjjneb.github.io/dada2/) software to create Amplicon Sequence Variants (ASVs).

 This step inculdes lenght trimming. ***How much would you trim forward and reverse reads, to find balance between quality and merging?*** Use `trimmed_demux.qzv` quality plots as a clue.